rmodini/mate-finder/README.md

 Help other mate seekers by adding a location where you know they sell yerba mate.
 Then future searchers will find it on the map if they look near this location.

 ![Adding a new Location](https://user-images.githubusercontent.com/58660281/80589365-4e8f0500-8a1a-11ea-8ba8-2c13517fb05c.png)

+### Language
+Little flag at the top right to switch languages (between English and Spanish).

 ### Admin Page
 There is also a super secret route that only an authorized admin can log in.
 There the admin can see new location proposals sent by users, and accept or decline it according to guidelines and common sense.